cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GMAIL.7.6v0.1
 Emails flagged by the above spoofing and authentication controls SHALL NOT be kept in inbox.

-- Rationale
-  - Emails that fail Gmail's spoofing and authentication checks may pose a significant risk to users.
+- _Rationale:_ Emails that fail Gmail's spoofing and authentication checks may pose a significant risk to users.
 By moving these emails to either spam or quarantine, the risk of a user inadvertently interacting with these emails is reduced.
-- Last Modified: September 8, 2023
+- Last Modified:_ September 8, 2023
 - Notes
   - Agencies and organizations can choose whether to send to spam or quarantine
   - This policy applies to Policy 7.1 - Policy 7.5